ajinderbains/US_Accident/README.md

 ![CaptureERD](https://user-images.githubusercontent.com/68204195/104792803-9c889c00-5754-11eb-9f65-d9d7fc39e2fb.PNG)

-Approach for cleaning
-First CSV file is uploaded in Dataframe and then check all the columns for null values and unique values.
-"ID" column has non null and unique values .
-"End-Ltd" and "End- Lng" has 70% null values and are not required for ML.
-There are many columns which are repatitative values like for weather condition there are wind_speed,humidity.Precipitation etc. So I kept weather_condition column which consilidates all sorts of weather conditions.Same is for accident time,Source etc. nunique(),isnull().sum(),drop() etc functions are used to clean data.
-Approach for Database
 We are using Postgres Database for tables . -"ID" column has non null and unique values so I have kept it as Primary Key and other tables are connected to table as Foreign key "ID".
 There are following tables in DB :
 Accident_Severity : It has 2 columns "ID" as PK and "Severity"